siiftun1857/istrolid-magnux-documents/modifiers.md

 Pull and push bullets will apply their force effect as long as they are touching an enemy, even if they have been hit before.

+## weapon_aim_ignore_arm_delay
+> tags: gameplayImpact
+> groups: vanilla_defects
+> info: Weapons aim do not computre arm delay effect.

+Weapons aim will assume the bullet fly towards their target immediately after fired, even if they don't.

+## orb_no_delay
+> tags: gameplayImpact
+> info: Orb has no arm delay.

+Orbs will skip their 2.5625-second arm delay and immediately fly towards their target.

 ## phase_bomb_no_delay
 > tags: gameplayImpact
 > info: Phase bomb has no arm delay.